-Strategy 2c: Develop procedures for monitoring and enforcing compliance of occupancy and rent restrictions required by law and/or funding sources.
+Strategy 2d: Develop procedures for monitoring and enforcing compliance of occupancy and rent restrictions required by law and/or funding sources.

-Strategy 2d: Develop mechanisms, such as deed restrictions, to ensure affordable rental units developed utilizing county incentives remain affordable for a minimum of 30 years with the long-term goal of creating a stock of permanently affordable rental housing units.
+Strategy 2e: Develop mechanisms, such as deed restrictions, to ensure affordable rental units developed utilizing county incentives remain affordable for a minimum of 30 years with the long-term goal of creating a stock of permanently affordable rental housing units.

-Strategy 2e: Partner with local organizations (including, but not limited to, nonprofit agencies, realtor associations, regional jurisdictions, the University of Virginia, and county departments) to promote access to affordable rental housing opportunities.
+Strategy 2f Partner with local organizations (including, but not limited to, nonprofit agencies, realtor associations, regional jurisdictions, the University of Virginia, the Town of Scottsville, and county departments) to promote access to affordable rental housing opportunities.